What lessons can we learn from "The Lord's Prayer"?

-The Lord's prayer is more -- much more -- than something to be memorized for points in vacation Bible school.
+The Lord's prayer, or the Our Father as it is sometimes called, is more -- much more -- than something to be memorized for points in Vacation Bible School.
 Jesus gave it to His disciples when they realized how inadequate their prayer lives were in comparison to His.

-For us, these few short phrases recorded by both Matthew and Luke are a gold mine of spiritual truth.
+These few short phrases recorded by Matthew and Luke can be a gold mine of spiritual truth for us.
 Among other things, Jesus in this prayer says absolutely nothing about a special "prayer language."
 When Jesus' disciples came to Him asking to be taught to pray, Jesus did not give them a lesson in unknown tongues.
-He did not say, "begin repeating over and over again some word of praise." [ more on tongues speaking ]
+He did not say, "Begin repeating over and over again some word of praise." [ more on tongues-speaking ]

 It is clear from Jesus' teaching that He doesn't want us to come thoughtlessly into God's presence.
 Any praying based on Jesus' model will include expressions of reverence to God.
 It will acknowledge the coming Kingdom.

-Jesus taught us how to present to God our daily needs.
-And He models for us a prayer for forgiveness- both the receiving and the giving.
+Jesus taught us how to talk to God about our daily needs.
+And He models for us a prayer for forgiveness -- both the receiving and the giving.
 He also shows us that we have the privilege of asking for divine guidance.

 Then our Lord follows up this model prayer, with an emphasis on the need for perseverance in prayer.

-He assures us that God is good to them that wait upon Him, that our prayers will be answered.
+He assures us that God is good to those that wait (meaning trust or hope) upon Him, and that our prayers will be answered.

 In all of this, there is no hint of a secret, heavenly language.
 Surely, if there was a better way to pray than the intelligent use of our own native language, Jesus would have told us.

 The book is a collection of prayers by Haitian Christians, illustrated with black and white photographs of Haitian life.
 The prayers are colorful, simple, brief, and direct.
 They obviously flow right out of the daily lives of those believers.
-They are exactly the kind of prayers Jesus taught us to pray in Luke 11. [ e-book on Haiti ]
+They are exactly the kind of prayer Jesus taught us to pray in Luke 11.

 It's the kind of free, open communication with the Creator that our hearts long for.
 It is the type of relationship that He wants us to have with Him.